 If you are an online betting newbie, you might have asked yourself the following question: What is an exacta bet?
 Luckily, we are here to help.
+This type of bet is very common in horse racing betting.
 Our guide will bring you all the info you need on this exotic bet type.

 Exacta Bet Definition and Overview